projecttacoma/measure-repository/README.md

 #### Building new Docker Images

-If you have permission to push to the tacoma organization on Docker Hub.
-Simply run `docker-build.sh` to build a multi-platform image and push to docker hub tagged as `latest`.
+If you have permission to push to the tacoma organization on Docker Hub, simply run `docker-build.sh` to build a multi-platform image and push to docker hub tagged as `latest`.

 ## License